A Breakdown of the Most Popular IF Variations

 This style of fasting fits very well with my life as I work from home.

 For me, it’s very easy to plan my meals and workouts around one another, and making last minute changes isn’t a problem.

 Most days of the week—usually Wednesday through Saturday—I do some form of 16/8.
 I like to workout anywhere between 12 and 2pm, so I just judge my last meal the night before based on when I’m going to train the next day.
 Sometimes I’ll wind up with an 18 hour fast instead of 16, but, again, this is really no big deal.

-OVERALL IMPRESSION: Of all intermittent fasting protocols, 16/8 is probably the most sophisticated, in terms of both intention and execution.
+OVERALL IMPRESSION: Of all Intermittent Fasting protocols, 16/8 is probably the most sophisticated, in terms of both intention and execution.
 While most fasting is effective mainly because it prevents you from eating, the Lean Gains style is really about making your hormones your bitch.
 Which is awesome.

-This style of IF is best for serious folks and those who are already lean; and, again, this is the ONLY style of IF that was designed specifically with fitness-oriented people in mind, and therefore yields exceptional results for folks who train consistently.
+This style of IF is best for serious folks and those who are already lean; and, again, this is the only style of IF that was designed specifically with fitness-oriented people in mind, and therefore yields exceptional results for folks who train consistently.

-That’s about it!
-You now have a very firm overview of the most popular types of Intermittent Fasting, as well as the benefits and drawbacks of each.
+Fasting is just not eating.
+But there are ways to not eat strategically.
+This overview of the most popular types of Intermittent Fasting (as well as the benefits and drawbacks of each) should provide enough insight to guide you towards the method that’s right for you.
 If you’re looking to try an IF plan, simply choose from those above, and read up on them.

 While all of them are effective, the most important thing is to choose the one that fits in best with your lifestyle, and give yourself the greatest advantage.